eCook Meal

 MAKE THE PALAK SAUCE

 Return the pan to a medium heat with a drizzle of oil.
 When hot, fry the diced Onion for 3-4 minutes until soft and translucent.
-Add the sliced chilli to taste, the garam masala, and the grated garlic.
+Add the sliced Chilli to taste, the garam masala, and the grated garlic.
 Fry for a further 30-60 seconds until fragrant.
-Remove from the heat and stir in the yoghurt and Spinach.
+Remove from the heat and stir in the Yoghurt and Spinach.
 Transfer to a blender or food processor and blend until smooth.
 If too thick, gradually loosen with milk or water in 5ml increments.
 Return the sauce to the pan and keep warm over a low heat until serving.

 CRISPY Halloumi